 Could a Sleep Disorder be Causing your ADHD?

 Do you have ADHD and find it hard to settle down at night?
-Visit Koala Center for Sleep and TMJ Disorders today to see what option are available for you.
-For more information, please call us or schedule an appointment online.
+Visit Koala Center For Sleep & TMJ Disorders today to see what option are available for you.
+For more information, Please call us today or visit us online to book an appointment.
+Serving Patients From All Over the USA.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 “It’s like your mind shuts down because you have to put so much effort into policing your brain.”